rajaumair7890/rajaumair7890/README.md

 ## About Me

-I'm Umair Abdullah, a self taught Android developer passionate about creating awesome mobile applications that make people's lives easier and more enjoyable.
-I've created a fair amount of Robust and Scalable Apps, following Industry Standards and best Practices, some of which can be found on my profile as open-source helping the community.
-I'm constantly exploring the latest trends in mobile development and striving to deliver top-notch user experiences.
+I'm Umair Abdullah, a self taught Native Android developer, passionate about creating awesome mobile applications that make people's lives easier and productive.
+I've made several Robust and Scalable Apps, following Industry Standards and best Practices, some of which are open-source and can be found on my GitHub helping the community to learn.
+I'm constantly exploring the latest trends in mobile development and striving to deliver top-notch user experiences

 ## What You'll Find Here